ko1/rubyhackchallenge/EN/4_bug.md

   hello(nil)
 ```

-Such small repro-code helps other people.
+Such a small repro-code helps other people.
 You can ask someone to fix the issue.
 In this case, however, let's make a patch for this issue.

 ### Debugging with gdb